NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/test-contracts.md

 });
 ```

-The `time.increaseTo` helper mines a new block with the given timestamp.
-After doing that, we can call the `withdraw` function again.
-In ethers, if a function reverts, the method will return a rejected promise.
-Awaiting the result then means that the test will fail if the function reverts.
+As we mentioned, calling `lock.widthdraw()` returns a Promise.
+If the transaction fails, the promise will be rejected.
+Using `await` will throw in that case, so the test will fail if the transaction reverts.

 ### Using a different address